 In the UK the situation was different as no such imperative existed.
 Moreover, there was an underlying issue of education.
 If the state was to develop a pictographic ‘language’ it would have to educate road users to understand it.
 However, there was no doubt of the effectiveness of the European approach.
 In 1919 the government recommended the County Surveyors Society to appoint a committee to consider the issue.
 Although nominally controlled by local government, the committee had the backing of a new Ministry of Transport (MoT), created the same year.

 The committee’s deliberation resulted in a Circular of 1921 redefining the ‘speed waning’ triangle as ‘danger’ for application to any hazard.
 Thus its designers respected the now public understanding of the red triangle by expanding its remit.
 It could be supplemented by six ‘national signs’ to be mounted below.
 Their design took a ‘belt and braces’ approach in which a pictogram was paced above a text box.
+FIG 4

 The strength of these signs was the combination of text and pictogram as equals, avoiding the need for education as both motorists and general public would pick up the meanings of the pictograms as they read the legends.
 Thus, the peculiar choice of the torch of knowledge to represent SCHOOL needed no classical scholarship for it to be ‘read’ by road users, by default it would become associated with the text and become an effective signifier.
 However, even without reading the new signs, the triangle kept consistency with the 1904 Motor Car Notice.
 Nevertheless, their use remained advisory; clubs could continue to erect their own signs and local authorities could make adjustments to taste.